Huge California fire grows as heat spikes again across state

 Dry conditions and powerful winds made for dangerous fire conditions again on Tuesday in Hawaii.

-Firefighters gained control over the 62-square-mile (160-square-kilometer) Nation Fire that forced thousands of people to evacuate over the weekend and destroyed at least two homes on the Big Island.
+Firefighters gained control over the 62-square-mile (160-square-kilometer) Mana Road Fire that forced thousands of people to evacuate over the weekend and destroyed at least two homes on the Big Island.

 About 150 miles (240 km) west of California's Dixie Fire, the lightning-sparked McFarland Fire threatened remote homes along the Trinity River in the Shasta-Trinity National Forest.
 The nearly 25-square-mile (65-square-mile) fire was 5% contained Tuesday.

-Note: This story was first published on Aug.
-3, 2021.
-It was updated on Aug.
-4, 2021, to correct the name of the fire in Hawaii.
-It is the Mana Road Fire, not the Nation Fire.